callmephilip/soundcarte/README.md

 Todo

-store SC authorization in LocalStorage dont show streams that I haven't clicked for 2/3 times allow to follow people and show a followed user's strteam right away display genre of the curent track add iPad/iPhone support
+dont show streams that I haven't clicked for 2/3 times allow to follow people and show a followed user's strteam right away display genre of the curent track add iPad/iPhone support

+DONE store SC authorization in LocalStorage
 DONE add a nicer UI design
 DONE show different genre results stream based on week day DONE display the title and the user of the current track